Do you remember the way you caressed your Keurig when you delicately pulled it from its packaging and patted it into place on your kitchen counter?

 Run a water cycle.
 Unless you've just finished using the Keurig, the water in the deposit is likely going to be tepid, meaning lower brewing temperatures (a common problem with the Keurig).
-Before you brew, run a water cycle to heat up the water and the machine.
+Before you brew, run a water cycle to heat the water and the machine.
 Follow it quickly with a brew, and the water will be slightly hotter—ergo, a better brewing temperature.

 Use filtered water.
 Tap water may not taste bad, but the minerals and sediment in the water can accumulate in your coffee machine, affecting the flavor.
 Try using bottled or filtered water instead.
-You won't need to de-scale the machine as frequently, and your coffee will taste better.
+You won't need to de-scale the device as frequently, and your coffee will taste better.

 Remove K-Cups right away.
 Don't let the K-Cup sit in the Keurig after brewing, but remove it immediately (as soon as it's cool enough to touch, of course).
 Leaving K-Cups inside the machine will lead to a build-up of gunk and grime.

 Read the manual.
 Who has all that time to waste reading instructions?
-Well if you don't give the manual a quick skim you may find that you've been brewing the coffee wrong, leading to a weak, tasteless brew.
+Well, if you don't give the manual a quick skim, you may find that you've been brewing the coffee wrong, leading to a weak, tasteless brew.
 It's worth spending a few minutes going over the instructions to make sure you know all the tricks of using the Keurig effectively.

 A few simple tricks, but they can help to improve the quality of the brew produced by your Keurig—both the original machines and the 2.0!